tdilauro/palace-client-utils/README.md

     - Print a patron's bookshelf as either a summary or in full as JSON.
 - `validate-audiobook-manifests`
     - Validate a directory of RWPM audiobook manifests printing any errors found.
+- `palace-terminal`
+    - A toy terminal based media player that can be used to play audiobooks from a local directory containing audiobook manifests and their associated media files.

 ### Library Support